Tips & Tricks on the Desktop

 Manage Open windows

-Manage Open Windows gives you a clear overview of everything currently open on your screen, and any minimised windows will appear along the bottom.
-You can click on anything you want to bring into focus, and close anything you don’t.
+Manage Open Windows gives you a clear overview of everything currently open on your screen.
+Minimized windows appear along the bottom, making it easy to select any window to bring it into focus or close ones you no longer need.

-Clicking the blurred background will take you back, out of Manage Open Windows, to any windows you had open before.
+Clicking the blurred background exits Manage Open Windows and returns you to the windows you had open previously.

-Child windows, such as the Information window will also appear in Manage Open Windows.
+Child windows, such as the Information window, also appear in Manage Open Windows.

 Snap window to left/right